VanessaTimmermann/vanessatimmermann/README.md

 ## Hi there 👋

+Welcome to my little space on the internet, where I show my data analytical skills.
+Feel free to have a browse!

 <!--
 **VanessaTimmermann/vanessatimmermann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.